2018 Buffalo Bills season: Week 16: at New England Patriots

 Allen's first game against the New England Patriots did not fare well for the Bills, as the Patriots won the game 24–12 to clinch the AFC East.
 In addition, the Bills' special teams unit struggled again.
 However, the defense was able to limit Tom Brady to just 126 passing yards, one touchdown with two interceptions, but also gave up a massive 273 rushing yards on 47 carries as they were torched by the Patriots rushing offense in the ugly loss.

+The loss, meant the Bills would fall to 5-10 and finished 2-6 on the road.